chase-moskal/xiome/readme.md

 ## xiome installation

 1. create your community at https://xiome.io/setup
-2. copy-paste your community's install snippet into your web page's html `<head>`
+2. copy-paste your community's html install snippet into your web page's html `<head>`
-3. copy-paste any components you want from https://xiome.io/components into your website's `<body>`
+3. copy-paste any components you like from https://xiome.io/components into your website's `<body>`

 <br/>